 renamed on import, it is renamed on export, or it is

-implicitly renamed because the identifier (or its import) was
+implicitly renamed because the binding site was generated by a

-Compiled Modules and References) that indicates the module
+Compiled Modules and References) that indicates the binding’s module as

 representative is chosen.

-source-id due to a renaming provide, even if
+due to a renaming provide, even if from-mod

-representing the source phase.
-For example, it is 1 if the source
+representing the originating phase.
+For example, it is

 import-phase is 0 if the binding